Modification of Dominance Relationships

 In codominance, both alleles are expressed and appear in the heterozygote.
 Human ABO blood types are one example of where this occurs.
 Blood type in this case is determined by a single locus, where three different alleles are possible (IA, IB, IO).
 IO is completely recessive to both IA and IB, so an IAIO individual is phenotypically A and an IBIO individual is phenotypically B. However, an individual whose genotype is IAIB, is phenotypically AB, as the IA and IB alleles are codominant.

-When does it come in handy to carry a potentially dangerous allele?
-Sickle cell disease (also known as sickle cell anemia) is serious illness caused by a mutation in the gene for the hemoglobin β chain.
+When does a potentially dangerous allele come in handy?
+Sickle cell disease (also known as sickle cell anemia) is a serious illness caused by a mutation in the gene for the hemoglobin β chain.
 The mutant allele, HbS, is codominant with the normal allele, HbA, and heterozygotes (HbAHbS) are said to have sickle cell trait, a relatively harmless condition that actually gives the affected person protection against malaria.
 We'll take living with sickle cell trait over dying with malaria.